vvscode/docs/docs/voice/voice-for-ios-cloud/voice-ios-cloud-sinch-client.md

 > 📘
 >
-> If the application is meant to only make outgoing calls but not receive incoming calls, the client will be ready to make calls after the delegate has received the callback `clientDidStart:`.
+> If the application is meant to only make outbound calls but not receive incoming calls, the client will be ready to make calls after the delegate has received the callback `clientDidStart:`.

 > 📘
 >